alexmilowski/emr/nltk/training.md

 The classifier requires as input:

-  * a list of stopwords (commas seperated)
+  * a list of stop words (commas separated)
   * a list of words (the output of wordcount.py will work)
   * a subset of feature words to use
   * the input training set
-  * a filename to store the classifier
+  * a file name to store the classifier

 For example: